A no-BS guide to understanding your flight data without falling asleep

 Why pilots love it: When half your flights are epic XC missions and the other half are sled rides, the median tells you what a "normal" flight actually looks like.
 The average?
 That liar is somewhere in fantasy land.

-Translation for Humans: High variance = your flights are all over the map.
+Translation for Humans: High std dev = your flights are all over the map.
 One day you're bombing out, next day you're tagging clouds.
-Low variance = you're Mr. Consistent, same altitude, same thermals, same post-flight beer count.
+Low std dev = you're Mr. Consistent, same altitude, same thermals, same post-flight beer count.

 The Rule of Thumb: